SandhyaKilari/pantrypalette-app/README.md

   - Popular recipes
   - Cosine similarity-based match scores

-Logs are saved for monitoring and can be visualized in **Power BI**.
+Logs are saved for monitoring and can be visualized.

 ### 6. 🐳 Dockerized Application
 - Containerized using **Docker** for reproducible, portable deployment